Online course instructors crossing the road at the University of Toronto campus.

 The Reithmeier Lab is interested in the structure and function of membrane proteins, in particular, the chloride/bicarbonate anion exchanger (AE1, Band 3).
 The Band 3 glycoprotein of the erythrocyte membrane is responsible for the exchange of chloride and bicarbonate across the plasma membrane, a process necessary for respiration.
 A truncated form of the protein (kAE1) is expressed in the kidney where it plays an essential role in bicarbonate re - absorption.

-Read more about Dr. Reithmeier's research on his lab's website.
+Read more about Dr. Reithmeier's research on his lab's website. back to top

 Department of Biochemistry, University of Toronto